- A doula offers emotional and practical support to families during pregnancy, childbirth and early parenthood.

 As childbirth has moved from home to hospital, and our society has become more fractured, with smaller families and people often moving away from their immediate families before having children, a vital element of care has been lost from the whole process.

-Gone are the days where a woman would have continuous support from one carer throughout her pregnancy and labour.
-Now, even if a women mostly sees one midwife throughout her doula.org.uk pregnancy, it is rare for that midwife to be the one supporting her during birth.
-Doulas aren’t midwives and cannot take on the role of a midwife, but one of the many reasons given for hiring a doula is so as to have a familiar friendly face at the birth.
+Gone are the days where continuous support from one carer throughout pregnancy and labour are standard.
+Now, even if one midwife gives support throughout pregnancy, it is rare for that midwife to be the one supporting the birth.
+Doulas provide continuity of care throughout.

 What preparation and training do they have?

-Members of Doula UK all complete a Doula UK Approved Course which follows the specialist Doula UK Core Curriculum.
-In order to move from Mentored doula status to Recognised doula status, a doula has the support of an experienced Doula Mentor whilst undertaking and reflecting in depth on a minimum of her first four birth and postnatal jobs.
-All members are obliged to continue their learning and to give proof of workshops and additional training undertaken each year.
+Members of Doula UK must complete a Doula UK Approved Course which follows the specialist Doula UK Core Curriculum.
+Each doula has the support of an experienced Doula UK mentor whilst undertaking and reflecting on a range of birth and postnatal jobs before becoming a recognised Doula UK doula.
+All members must follow Doula UK Code of Conduct and the Doula UK Philosophy and are obliged to continue their professional development to retain membership.

 What exactly do they do?

 Services offered by a doula vary greatly according to the needs of the mother/parents-to-be.
-A doula’s role has to be flexible to fit in with the given situation e.g. the type of support will differ for a first-time mum to that of a woman who has children already.
-Every birth is unique and therefore every woman’s experience is also unique.
+A doula’s role has to be flexible to fit in with the given situation as every birth and experience is unique.

-Before childbirth the doula will usually meet with the mother (or couple) at least twice to talk through birth physiology, fears, expectations, previous experiences etc. She will be able to provide an unbiased viewpoint and signpost parents to seek out ALL relevant information, to enable them to make informed decisions about the care and type of birth they desire.
-The doula will typically go on-call (and be on-call 24/7) from the 38th week of pregnancy until the baby arrives.
+Typically the doula will usually meet women/parents to be in pregnancy to talk about birth physiology, fears, expectations, previous experiences, hopes etc. They will provide an unbiased viewpoint and signpost evidence based relevant information.
+Doulas typically go on-call from the 38th week of pregnancy until the baby arrives.

-During labour the doula is a calm and constant presence and is, if necessary, able to offer comfort and suggestions on coping mechanisms such as breathing, relaxation, movement and positioning.
-The doula can also support the father to participate in the birth to a level at which he feels comfortable.
-The doula’s most important role is to provide reassurance, continuous support and nurturing (as this is proven to have dramatic results on the outcome of the birth and is something the NHS is often unable to provide).
+During labour the doula is a calm and constant presence and can offer comfort and suggestions on coping mechanisms such as breathing, relaxation, movement and positioning.
+The doula can also give continuous support and reassurance to a partner.

-After childbirth the doula may follow up with a couple of postnatal visits to help the new mum settle at home with her baby, or alternatively the mother may decide to employ a postnatal doula.
+A birth doula will typically follow up with a couple of postnatal visits to help the new family settle at home.

 Postnatal doulas work flexible hours to suit the family, offering practical and emotional support to the new mother/parents in the home following the birth of the baby/babies.
 The doula’s role is empowering a family to take care of itself with encouragement, practical support around infant feeding, baby and sibling care and can include helping with domestic tasks, cooking, laundry etc.